reddit12345/COMP3040A2/README.md

 3. Once all files are ready to be committed, click on "**Commit Changes**".

 ## 3. Build a Static Website
-#### Etter's Principle:
+#### Etter's Principle: Accessibility
 - Static site generators offers a good way to build documentation websites easily.
-- Site generators processes markup languages (like Markdown) to provide a unique variety of themes to let the documentation stand out.
-- Jekyll is one of many site generators currently being used by thousands.
+Thus, letting users to share their documents, such as resumes, portfolios, and other things to

  ### Hosting the resume in a static website
 1. Rename your resume to "**index.md**", this lets Github run the resume as the main page of the static site using Jekyll.